TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

 :aspect:`Description`
-   If the trimmed content is empty at this point, the content is loaded with :ts:`ifEmpty`.
+   If the trimmed content is empty at this point, the content is loaded with :typoscript:`ifEmpty`.
 Zeros are treated as empty values!

 .. _stdwrap-ifblank: